Simple free star-autonomous categories and full coherence

 \section{One-sided linkings}

 Eilenberg-Kelly-MacLane graphs \cite{EK66,KM71} are \emph{two-sided} in the sense that they are between a source and a target.
-Taking advantage of duality, Kelly-Laplaza graphs \cite{KL80} for compact closed categories are \emph{one-sided}: the authors define a (fixed-point free) involution on a single signed set, hence on a single shape\footnote{We have taken the liberty of referrring to words built freely from generators and the constant $\tu$ by binary $\tensor$ and unary $(-)\perp$ as \emph{shapes}, motivated by the Eilenberg-Kelly-MacLane terminology for similar freely generated expressions.
+Taking advantage of duality, Kelly-Laplaza graphs \cite{KL80} for compact closed categories are \emph{one-sided}: the authors define a (fixed-point free) involution on a single signed set, hence on a single shape\footnote{We refer to words built freely from generators and the constant $\unit$ by binary $\tensor$ and unary $(-)\perp$ as \emph{shapes}, following the Eilenberg-Kelly-MacLane terminology for similar freely generated expressions.
 These shapes are exactly the words defined in \cite[\S3]{KL80}, objects of the free compact closed category.}.
 They then define a two-sided involution, \ie, a morphism $S\to T$, as a (one-sided) involution on $S\perp\tensor T$.

 Since star-autonomous categories are more general than compact closed categories, to obtain a directly analogous one-sided representation one would define a two-sided linking $S\to T$ as a one-sided linking on the shape $(S\tensor T\perp)\perp$.
-However, to avoid the extra baggage of two auxiliary duals $(-)\perp$ and a tensor $\tensor$, we shall instead define one-sided linkings on \emph{sequents}, where a sequent is a disjoint union $\;S_1,\ldots,S_n\;$ of shapes $S_i$, with comma denoting disjoint union, and define a two-sided linking $S\to T$ as a one-sided linking on the sequent $\;S\perp,T\;$ (the disjoint union of the shapes $S\perp$ and $T$).
-Using the sequent calculus style, we can also define explicit cuts between shapes, faciliting an inductive proof that two-sided linkings compose, \ie, that the path composite of two (two-sided) linkings is a well-defined (two-sided) linking.
+However, to avoid the extra baggage of two auxiliary duals $(-)\perp$ and a tensor $\tensor$, we shall instead define one-sided linkings on \emph{sequents} $\;S_1,\ldots,S_n\;$ of shapes $S_i$, and define a two-sided linking $S\to T$ as a one-sided linking on the two-shape sequent $ S\perp\!,T $.
+Using the sequent calculus style, we can also define explicit cuts between shapes, facilitating an inductive proof that two-sided linkings compose, \ie, that the path composite of two (two-sided) linkings is a well-defined (two-sided) linking.

-The material here on one-sided linkings amounts to the multiplicative proof nets with units in \cite{Hug05}, with explicit negation $(-)\perp$, and with axiom links between dual occurrences of generators in $\A$ generalised to morphisms of $\A$.
+The material here on one-sided linkings amounts to the multiplicative proof nets with units in \cite{Hug12}, with explicit negation $(-)\perp$, and with axiom links between dual occurrences of generators in $\A$ generalised to morphisms of $\A$.
 However, we shall not require any familiarity on the part of the reader with proof nets or linear logic \cite{Gir87}.

-\parag{Sequents} The following definitions are a mild generalisation of those in Section~2 of \cite{Hug05}.
+\parag{Sequents} The following definitions are a mild generalisation of those in Section~2 of \cite{Hug12}.